NAICNO/Jobanalyzer/code/generate-table/README.md

 ```
   <field-name> <type-name> <attr>...
 ```
-where the the type-name is the *formatting type*.
-The data field may have an underlying type that is different from the formatting type but which must be convertible to the formatting type with a cast; the generated code always has a cast.
+where the the type-name combines the representation type and formatting information.
+The representation type must match the underlying type of the data field exactly; no conversion is inserted.

-Formatting types are anything we want them to be; they are specific to the implementation of the data structures in sonalyze, and some are weird to capture existing output conventions:
+Formatting information is pretty ad-hoc and can be anything we want it to be; it is specific to the implementation of the data structures in sonalyze, and some are weird to capture existing output conventions.

+What is confusing here is that sometimes the representation type is (say) int64 for a timestamp and sometimes it is (say) DateTimeValue, also an int64 value but a distinct type.
+The type-name has to match the representation exactly, so in the former case the table spec is typed as `I64DateTimeValue` and in the latter case as `DateTimeValue`.
+Both imply the same formatting.

 * `string` - Go string value
 * `Ustr` - Sonalyze hash-consed string value